About Us Overview

 Chico State Enterprises (formerly the CSU, Chico Research Foundation) was incorporated in 1997 following a reorganization of the responsibilities of the University Foundation.
 The University Foundation was incorporated in 1940 as an auxiliary organization authorized by the Education Code of the State of California and currently is responsible for fundraising and philanthropic endeavors on behalf of the University.
 The CSU, Chico Research Foundation was renamed Chico State Enterprises (CSE) in June of 2019.
 CSE has assumed responsibility for grants and contracts administration for the campus along with entrepreneurial activities.
 It is governed by a Board of Directors consisting of campus administration, faculty, a student, and members of the community.
 The CSE Chief Executive Officer is responsible to the Board of Directors for the administration of CSE activities and to the University administration for adherence to campus policy.

 The purpose of CSE is to help develop and administer those activities that aid and supplement the educational mission of CSU, Chico.
 As an auxiliary organization of CSU, Chico, CSE provides service functions.
-As a non-profit corporation, it facilitates the work of campus units and provides alternatives to state procedures.
-CSE administers hundreds of projects annually with annual revenues of about $35-$40 million.
-CSE employs more than 1,800 employees over the course of the year, in the form of 200 regular employees with full-benefits status, and 450-600 other temporary, part-time, and student employees during any particular pay period throughout the course of the year.
+As a nonprofit corporation, it facilitates the work of campus units and provides alternatives to state procedures.
+CSE administers more than 500 hundred projects each year with annual revenues of over $100 million.
+CSE employs more than 600 students, nearly 300 faculty and staff, and over 800 other employees.

 Chico State Enterprises serves the University in the following major areas: